Why do dogs bark?

 Should I punish my dog when she keeps barking?

 Punishment is seldom effective in the control and correction of barking problems.
-Excessive levels of punishment can increase anxiety and further aggravate many forms of barking, while mild punishment merely rewards the behavior by providing attention.
+Punishment can increase anxiety and further aggravate many forms of barking, while mild punishment merely rewards the behavior by providing attention.

 What anti-barking devices are there and are they effective?